chromium/hstspreload.org/README.md

 The first time you run it, `make serve` will download the [Cloud Datastore Emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) (≈115MB) to a cache directory.

+### Deployment

+If you have access to the Google Cloud `hstspreload` project:

+    make deploy

+Unfortunately, this usually takes 5-10 minutes.

 ## Disclaimer

 This project is used by the Chromium team to maintain the HSTS preload list.
 This is not an official Google product.